helix-foundation/currency/README.md

 ## Contributing
 Contributions are welcome.
 Please submit any issues as issues on GitHub, and open a pull request with any contributions.

 Please ensure that the test suite passes (run `npm test`) and that the linters run at least as cleanly as they did when you started (run `npm run lint`).
-Pull requests that do not pass the test suite, or that produce significant lint errors will likely not be accepted.
+Pull requests that do not pass the test suite or that produce significant lint errors will likely not be accepted.

 See the [contributing guide](./CONTRIBUTING.md) for more details.